KuldeepSJadon/ICRISAT_workshop/_episodes/10-import_weather_data.md

 Because events overlap at Horsham, the dryland and irrigated sites are handled separately first, then combined.
 To do this, first `filter()`, then use `case_when()` to match the dates and times with the `events` data frame and create new variables to indicate which replicate and location, which is used to determine an event in the data.

+Here we use a special function, `%within%` from `lubridate` to check, "Does a date (or interval) fall within an interval?"

+Using `%within%` we will filter the weather data, keeping only the times and dates when the trap plants were exposed for each event and location.

 #### Horsham Irrigated